 This initiative involves ASB, ANZ, BNZ, Heartland Bank, Rabobank, SBS Bank, TSB and Westpac.

-The Farm Debt Mediation Act was passed into law on 13 December 2019, and the Scheme – with an associated hardship fund will become operational on 1 July 2020.
+The Farm Debt Mediation Act was passed into law on 13 December 2019, and the Scheme – with an associated hardship fund became operational on 1 July 2020.